SpotlightKid/mrequests/README.md

 * Redirects are allowed to change the protocol from `http` to `https`, but redirects changing from `https` to `http` will not be followed.
-* The `request` function has an additional keyword argument `max_redirects`, defaulting to 1, which controls how many level of redirections are followed.
+* The `request` function has an additional keyword argument `max_redirects`, defaulting to 1, which controls how many levels of redirections are followed.
   If this is exceeded, the function raises a `ValueError`.
 * The code does not check for infinite redirection cycles.
 It is advised to keep `max_redirects` to a low number instead.